 Summerfield is a tiny village located in the state of Ohio.
 With a population of 242 people and just one neighborhood, Summerfield is the 767th largest community in Ohio.
-Summerfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Summerfield was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Summerfield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Summerfield is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Summerfield who work in food service (19.35%), law enforcement and fire fighting (14.52%), and sales jobs (12.90%).

-Overall, Summerfield’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Summerfield’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Summerfield is that it can take a long time to commute to work.
 In Summerfield, the average commute to work is 32.13 minutes, which is quite a bit higher than the national average.